Botev Plovdiv: Club motto

-Kit history

 Grounds

 In 1959, the authorities allowed the construction of a new club stadium at the place of the old field in the neighborhood of Kamenitza.
 The first building works began on 21 July 1959.
 Two years later, Botev Plovdiv returned to The college.
 On May 14, 1961, the reconstructed stadium was inaugurated.
 The prime minister – Anton Yugov – attended the celebrations together with the deputy-minister of the defence Dobri Djurov and most of the communist leaders.
 The celebrations ended with a friendly match against FC Steaua București won by the yellow-blacks with 3:0.

 For more than 30 years, no big repairs were done on the college.
 In 1993, during the presidency of Hristo Danov, some serious repairs were made.
 The visitors' changing room was moved to the eastern part of the stadium.
 A tunnel under the East and the North stand was built to connect the visitors' changing room with the field and the capacity of the stadium was reduced.
 In 1995 electric lighting was put in, but ironically it did not reach the standards of the Bulgarian Football Union.

 In the years from 1926 to 1947, Botev played six international games on the ground – two wins, three losses and one draw.
 The matches were played against Admira Vienna (1:7), Kecskemét (3:2 and 2:4), Beşiktaş (0:0), Bohemians Prague (1:3) and the famous "Wonderteam" of Austria Vienna (sensational win with 5:4) respectively.
 The attendance record was set on February 27, 1963, during the quarter-final of the Cup Winner's Cup against Atlético Madrid (1:1) – 40,000 people.
 The record for the Bulgarian championship was set in 1966 against Levski Sofia(0:1) – 37,000 people, but because of the riots between the fans and the rush of fans on the field, Botev Plovdiv was forced to play its derbies at "The Big House" – the City Stadium.

 Several times, the stadium was used for football matches from the city rivals from Lokomotiv Plovdiv.
 During the second half of the 1980/81 season, "The Smurfs" (Lokomotiv Plovdiv) played their home matches on The college (which was followed by a relegation in the second division) as well as one match in the 2003/04 season (when Lokomotiv won the A PFG for the first time).
 Spartak Plovdiv also used the stadium for several matches during the 1995/1996 season.
 The stadium has also hosted the Bulgarian Cup final in 2000, when Levski Sofia won the cup after 2:0 against Naftex Burgas.

 In the summer of 2008, the stadium underwent renovations to meet the requirements of the Football Union, the Central Stand was renovated and the new visitors' changing room was built under it.